Hasina-Mohamed/movie_reviews/README.md

-# 🎬 Movie Reviews
+# 🎬 MovieMates

-**Movie Reviews** is a full-stack web application that allows users to search for movies, save their favorites, and leave reviews using a star rating system and comments.
+**MovieMates** is a full-stack web application that allows users to search for movies, save their favorites, and leave reviews using a star rating system and comments.

 ## 🔧 Tech Stack